Lagrangian Dual Sections: A Topological Perspective on Hidden Convexity: Convexity and Topology

 \subsection{Connectedness of the Fibers of the Lagrangian Bundle}

-In the special case of $k=1$ constraint, there is a simple topological condition on the fibers of the Lagrangian bundle of $f$ which implies the existence of a convex reparametrization: namely, that all of the fibers are connected.
+In the special case when there is $k=1$ constraint, there is a simple topological condition on the fibers of the Lagrangian bundle of $f$ which implies the existence of a convex reparametrization, namely, that all of the fibers are connected.

 \begin{theorem} Let $\cM$ be a compact topological space, and $\cB$ be the Lagrangian bundle associated to $f : \cM \rightarrow \R^2$, as defined in~\eqref{eq:bundle}.
 If for each $t \in \Rplus^{2}$ the fiber $\cM_t = \{x \in \cM : (t,x) \in \cB\}$ is connected, then the function $V_f(c)$ is concave. \end{theorem} \begin{proof} Let